 Example: Voice of All says "As Voice of All enters the battlefield, choose a color" and "Voice of All has protection from the chosen color."
 An effect creates a token that's a copy of Voice of All.
-As that token is put onto the battlefield, its controller chooses a color for it.
+As that token is created, the token's controller chooses a color for it.

 Example: Yixlid Jailer says "Cards in graveyards lose all abilities."
 Scarwood Treefolk says "Scarwood Treefolk enters the battlefield tapped."
-A Scarwood Treefolk that's put onto the battlefield tapped.
+A Scarwood Treefolk that's put onto the battlefield from a graveyard enters the battlefield tapped.

 Example: Orb of Dreams is an artifact that says "Permanents enter the battlefield tapped."
-I won't affect itself, so Orb of Dreams enters the battlefield untapped.
+It won't affect itself, so Orb of Dreams enters the battlefield untapped.

 - 614.12a If a replacement effect that modifies how a permanent enters the battlefield requires a choice, that choice is made before the permanent enters the battlefield. - 614.12b Some replacement effects cause a permanent to enter the battlefield with its controller's choice of one of two abilities, each marked with an anchor word and preceded by a bullet point. "[Anchor word] [ability]" means "As long as [anchor word] was chosen as this permanent entered the battlefield, this permanent has [ability]."
 The abilities preceded by anchor words are each linked to the ability that causes a player to choose between them.
 See rule 607, "Linked Abilities." - 614.13.
-An effect that modifies how a permanent enters the battlefield may cause other objects to change zones. - 614.13a When applying an effect that modifies how a permanent enters the battlefield, you can't make a choice that would cause that permanent to go to a different zone and not enter the battlefield.
+An effect that modifies how a permanent enters the battlefield may cause other objects to change zones. - 614.13a While applying an effect that modifies how a permanent enters the battlefield, you may have to choose a number of objects that will also change zones.
+You can't choose the object that will become that permanent or any other object entering the battlefield at the same time as that object.

 Example: Sutured Ghoul says, in part, "As Sutured Ghoul enters the battlefield, exile any number of creature cards from your graveyard."
-If Sutured Ghoul enters the battlefield from your graveyard, you can't choose to exile Sutured Ghoul itself.
+If Sutured Ghoul and Runeclaw Bear enter the battlefield from your graveyard at the same time, you can't choose to exile either of them when applying Sutured Ghoul's replacement effect.